 During Bodemdrang, our seventh Neo Futurist Dinner, we connected to the ground underneath our feet.
 In six courses, food artist Suzanne Bernhardt and Chef Thorwald Voss led us into an underground world of edible clay, mud and lava.
 Digging deeper into the earth, layer after layer, the visitors experienced a unique culinary trip.
 We connected to the world, but also to the people around us, by sharing food using utensils, custom made by the artist.

-What do you hear, smell, feel and fantasise about while enjoying an artwork?
+What do you hear, smell and feel while enjoying an artwork?
 In November we launched the Invisible Collection podcast.
 The Invisible Collection holds the most beautiful compilation of auditory artwork.
 Art connoisseurs described the experience of a piece of their own choosing.
-People like Dirk van Weelden, Valentijn Byvanck, Wim Pijbes and Charles Esche are among the narrators.
-Mediamatic has opened an exhibit where you can enjoy art without needing to see.
+Narrators Dirk van Weelden, Valentijn Byvanck, Wim Pijbes and Charles Esche share their experience with an artwork.
+The invisible collection will be continued in 2019.

 During the summer months we started new monthly soap workshops with product designer Liza Witte, in our clean lab.
 During an intensive day, the audience learns how to make soap using the cold-process method.